Category Archives: Residential Roofing

 Composite Spanish Tiles

-And if you are on a budget but still want the look of a Spanish tile roof, you can always look into composite Spanish tiles.
-They aren’t made of the same material and don’t have the same lifespan as genuine Spanish tiles.
-Still, they give a similar look and are much more affordable.
+If you are on a budget but still want the look of a spanish tile roof, you can always look into composite spanish tiles.
+These composite shingles provide a similar aesthetic for a more affordable price, with a much lower lifespan.

 Best Practices for Spanish Tile Roof Installation